 Resources and More Information

-We’ve seen a lot of patients suffering from the rash.
-In this article, we share what we’ve learned. - Frequently Ask Questions from the Maine Forest Service
+- Frequently Ask Questions from the Maine Forest Service

 This is a really good resource for questions you have about controlling the population, avoiding the rash, etc. - Maine Forest Service